Writing in the AMWA galleries

 Writing the West at AMWA

 Join us at AMWA for Writing the West, our monthly writing series combining art history, storytelling, and participants’ creative voices.
-To help inspire your writing, we’ll explore the Museum’s galleries, stopping to learn about specific paintings relevant to each month’s theme [see below].
-After spending time with the paintings, you’ll be given a writing prompt from the Story Map, a storytelling model co-created by Writing the West instructor Dan Manzanares.
+To help inspire your writing, we’ll explore the Museum’s galleries, stopping to learn about specific paintings relevant to each month’s theme.
+After spending time with the paintings, you’ll be given a thematic writing prompt inspired by the art by Writing the West instructor Dan Manzanares.
+Throughout each session, you’ll have the chance to share what you wrote next to the painting that inspired you.
+Writing the West is open to writers of all backgrounds, genres, and skill levels, even those who’ve never written creatively before!

 Upcoming Sessions

-2023-2024 Writing the West themes:
+2024-2025 Writing the West themes:

-September – Storm
+September – Prairie Tech

 DIY Writing Prompts